sgango/metemail/README.md

 In normal use, the environment variables `EMAIL`, `PASSWORD`, `RECIPIENT` and `LOCATION` should be set.
 The script can then run on a schedule, for example using GitHub Actions.
 For testing purposes, if the environment variables are not set, the script will prompt the user and read from standard input.
 See [the original instructions](https://github.com/ImperialCollegeLondon/whatever-the-weather/blob/main/README.md) for more details.

+`LOCATION` should simply be a string referencing any location on Earth, such as `south kensington`.
+For common placenames, you may need to use a more precise string to select the intended location.

 ## Requirements

 Tested using: